Top outsourcing destination:

-7. You can assure that you are paying the best salary rates
+7. You can ensure that you are paying the best salary rates

 When you are the employer, the best salary rates mean that you can maximize your profit at a minimal cost.
 In the Philippines, you can hire professionals with a more reasonable daily wage rate.

 The Philippine government is very supportive of outsourcing and offshoring businesses.
-The country is producing more professional than the available local jobs available.
+The country is producing more professionals than the available local jobs available.